- Doctor of Education (EdD)

 |$1,190/credit||36 semester hours||3-7 years|

-Increasing demand on the U.S. healthcare system requires that advanced practice nurses be trained at the doctoral level.
-A Doctor of Nursing Practice (DNP) provides education in evidence-based practice that prepares nurses to lead change in healthcare delivery, improve patient outcomes, and train future generations of nurses.
+The advancing complexity of the US healthcare system has increased the demand for nurses educated at the doctoral level.
+A Doctor of Nursing Practice (DNP) provides education in evidence-based practice that prepares nurses to lead change in healthcare delivery, improve patient outcomes, and educate future generations of nurses.
 If you are an advanced practice nurse ready to take your career to the next level, the Regis Doctor of Nursing Practice program will provide you with skills for nursing leadership and nursing education.

 For students entering in 2009 to 2011, 60% of the students have completed the program within the designated accreditation standard time frame.